ronkeizer/vpc/README.md

                    xlab = "Time (hrs)",
                    title="VPC Theophylline model")

 _Note: If you imported the data from NONMEM, the VPC function will automatically detect column names from NONMEM, such as ID, TIME, DV.
-If you simulated data in R or got the data from a different software, you'll probably have to change the variable names for the dependent and independent variable, and the individual index._
+If you simulated data in R or got the data from a different software, you will probably have to change the variable names for the dependent and independent variable, and the individual index._

 ### Censored data